Don't Forget the Fundamentals

 Protect principal, gift growth

 If systematic annual exclusion gifting does not distribute enough money to beneficiaries, or if you worry your estate may be subject to future taxes that would be burdensome to beneficiaries, you should consider more advanced estate planning techniques beyond annual exclusion gifts.
-First, you should revisit your goals-based planning documents to determine your ability to gift assets from your portfolio without undermining your financial security.
+Revisit your goals-based planning documents to determine your ability to gift assets from your portfolio without undermining your financial security.
 If making large gifts of principal lowers the probability of maintaining your desired lifestyle, you can consider techniques that allow you to retain ownership of principal while transferring appreciation of those assets to beneficiaries.
 These techniques effectively cap the growth of your estate and limit future exposure to hefty estate tax liabilities.

 This technique can be a convenient, low-cost way to assist family members with purchasing a home, starting a business or affording living costs.
 However, loans can also be used by the borrower to invest in the market.
 Consider the following scenario: